Preview: These Potato Rolls from a Bread Machine are laced with chewy Cheddar and shaped into roses. Convenient to make, fun to eat.

 Does anything say “welcome” better than the smell of homemade bread?
 What if you are planning a nice dinner with homemade bread, but you won’t be home all day to prepare it?
 These rolls are flexible and suitable for such situations.

 Letting the dough chill all night is not a compromise.
 The yeast and potatoes will actually develop better flavor in the process.
 Bake them immediately before you sit down to eat.
 Enjoy your guests’ reactions.

 This recipe is written to be mixed in a bread machine.
-See the notes at the end of the recipe for instructions on how to make this bread by hand or with a stand mixer.
+However, the notes at the end of the recipe include instructions on how to make this bread by hand or with a stand mixer.

-Sharp Cheddar cheese, well-seasoned mashed potatoes, and a cute rose-like shape combine to give my favorite dinner rolls some competition.
+Sharp Cheddar cheese, well-seasoned mashed potatoes, and a cute rose-like shape combine to give my classic dinner rolls some competition.

 As always, I let my bread machine do the mixing and kneading.